In Western Australia, primary school runs from from kindergarten to Year 6.

 - Year 6 is for children turning 11 years old by 30 June of the year they start Year 6.

-Primary schools are designed and built to provide students with safe, stimulating learning environments.
+Primary schools are designed and built to provide students with safe and stimulating learning environments.

 The design of schools takes into account the needs of each year group and phases of learning.
 In some schools, designs have been changed to meet special needs and enable more flexible arrangement of classes and activities.